-- the latest version of e@syFileTM Employer, - the eFiling website (limited to a maximum of 50 tax certificates), or - manually at a SARS branch (maximum of 5 tax certificates).
+- the latest version of e@syFile[TM] Employer, - the eFiling website (limited to a maximum of 50 tax certificates).

 The EMP501 must reconcile the following values in order to be successful -

 - the values of the EMP201 submitted for that reconciliation period, - EMP201 payments made for that reconciliation period, and - the total values of PAYE, UIF, SDL and ETI (if applicable) on the tax certificates.